 Taste the flavours of Macao with this Portuguese egg tart recipe.

 Lord Stow’s Bakery has become the place to try egg tarts.
-So when in Macao, head to the Lords Bakery:

 Here’s a recipe by Chef Alex Gasper from La Chine restaurant at The Parisian Macao.